Uganda says Seleka now its enemy as it hunts LRA in Central African Republic

 KAMPALA/BANGUI (Reuters) - Uganda’s army said on Tuesday the mainly Muslim Seleka group in Central African Republic was now its enemy as the fighters were “in bed” with the Lord’s Resistance Army (LRA) rebels they are hunting there.

 A spokesman for the Ugandan army said its forces in CAR had clashed for the first time with Seleka, killing 12 and suffering one casualty.
-A Seleka official told Reuters on Monday that 15 of their fighters and three Ugandan soldiers were killed.
+A Seleka official on Monday told Reuters 15 of their fighters and three Ugandan soldiers were killed.
+[ID:nL6N0PB5VB]

 The LRA, led by Joseph Kony, is using CAR as one of its rear bases for attacks across regions straddling CAR, South Sudan and the Democratic Republic of Congo.

-“We know we don’t have that mandate but since they are in bed with our enemy, we’ll treat them as such,” said Ankunda, accusing Seleka of forcing civilians to give food and medicine to the LRA and trading ivory and minerals with them.
+“We know we don’t have that mandate but since they are in bed with our enemy we’ll treat them as such,” said Ankunda, accusing Seleka of forcing civilians to give food and medicine to the LRA and of trading ivory and minerals with them.

 Tit-for-tat killings continue and Seleka fighters still occupy pockets of the country.

-Narkoyo accused Uganda’s troops, whose mission to hunt down LRA fighters across the region has received support from U.S. Special Forces, of plundering CAR for gold, diamonds and ivory.
+Narkoyo accused Uganda’s troops, whose mission to hunt down LRA fighters across the region have received support from U.S. Special Forces, of plundering CAR for gold, diamonds and ivory.

-U.S. State Department spokesman Will Stevens said Washington was aware of reports of incidents between Ugandan forces and Seleka rebels, but added that “U.S. forces were not present during the incident, nor were they involved in the planning or support of the Ugandan mission that may have led to the incident.”
+It was not clear if the Ugandan troops involved in the fighting with Seleka were receiving U.S. support.

-Independent researcher Ledio Cakaj, who specializes in monitoring LRA activity, said some members of the LRA and Seleka had been in contact over the last year in CAR but there was no formal relationship, largely as both groups are very fragmented.
+Independent researcher Ledio Cakaj, who specialises in monitoring LRA activity, said some members of the LRA and Seleka have been in contact over the last year in CAR but there was no formal relationship, largely as both groups are very fragmented.